 - An ability to work some weekends and evenings

-Volunteers: We consistently seek passionate advocates who want to give their time to the growing immigrant movement.
-To get involved, please contact Maha at 206.723.2203 x 209 or email her at: email@example.com
+General Volunteers: We consistently seek passionate advocates who want to give their time to the growing immigrant movement.
+To get involved, please contact Javier at 206.723.2203 or email him at: firstname.lastname@example.org

 - What We Do

 - National Affiliations